polypoly/Cas9/README.md

 ## SeqAlign2
 ### Shiny app for multiple sequence alignment using the msa package from Bioconductor.

 You have to run the Shiny app through your default web browser (e.g. Chrome, Safari..., see the Trick below if your RStudio does not run this app in web browser).
-Do NOT use the RStudio pop up window.
+Please do not use the RStudio pop up window.

 This shiny app requires the following libraries: shiny, Biostrings, msa, dplyr